-- 3. If you need to adjust this, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level.
-Adjust the needle and seat only one flat of the nut at a time so you do not get the float too far out of adjustment.
+- 3. If you do need to adjust this, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counterclockwise to raise the fuel level.
+Adjust the needle and seat only one flat of the nut at a time so you do not get the float to far out of adjustment.
 Use caution when making adjustments.
 Fuel will be under pressure and may leak out if lock screw is loosened excessively. - 4.
 Tighten the lock screw while holding the adjustment nut.
 Make sure the fuel level is mid-level to slightly below center of the sight glass. - 5.
-If necessary, flush the bowl by revving the engine a few times with the throttle control in neutral to confirm your setting.

-TIP: To lower the fuel in the secondary bowl manually, open the secondary throttle shaft slightly.
+If necessary, flush the bowl by revving the engine a few times with the transmission in neutral. - TIP: To lower the fuel in the secondary bowl manually, open the secondary throttle shaft slightly.
 This will allow the secondary side to supply fuel to the engine and drop the fuel level faster.